Chrichton/Kubernetes/notes.md

 ## Readines and Liveness Probes

-A pod that just has started and therefore has the status __running__ might still not be ready for service (at example Springboot takes about 30-60 seconds to start inside it´s container and be ready to receive requests)
+A pod that just has started and therefore has the status __running__ might still not be ready for service (at example Springboot takes about 30-60 seconds to start inside it´s container and be ready to receive requests).
+Every pod should have one especially when you do autoscaling.

 readinessProbe:
           httpGet:
             path: /
             port: 8080

+__Readiness Probe__ only runs as long as the pod is not ready

+__Liveness Probe__ runs the whole time and kills pod, if it doesn´t respond

+You can also do a filesystem command as a liveness probe or a tcp-request